Member Frequently Asked Questions

 Older adults (over the age of 60), as well as people with underlying chronic medical conditions like heart disease, diabetes, lung disease, and cancer, are at higher risk for developing serious complications with COVID-19.

-Human coronaviruses are usually spread from an infected person to others through the air by talking, coughing, and sneezing through close personal contact, such as touching or shaking hands.
+COVID-19 infection occurs via respiratory droplets by breathing air shared in close proximity with an infected person.
+Human coronaviruses are usually spread from an infected person to others through the air by talking, coughing, sneezing, or breathing the same air.
 We now know that up to 50% of new COVID-19 infections were due to exposure to someone who did not have symptoms and did not know they were carrying and spreading infection.